-The Schreyer Honors College is widely recognized as one of the best and most comprehensive undergraduate honors programs in the United States and has been around for over 80 years.
+The Schreyer Honors College is widely recognized as one of the best and most comprehensive undergraduate honors programs in the United States and has been around for over eighty years.
 The mission of the Schreyer Honors College is to promote academic excellence with integrity in all fields of study, build a global perspective, and create opportunities for leadership and civic engagement in the student body and across the Penn State community.

-Schreyer scholars majoring in LHR work closely with the faculty through honors option courses, independent studies, and thesis opportunities.
+Schreyer Scholars majoring in LHR work closely with the faculty through honors option courses, independent studies, and thesis opportunities.
 As a student you will complete a major piece of research called a thesis, giving you an opportunity to be a scholar who contributes to knowledge.
 This research experience, often limited to those already in graduate school, can enable you to present your research locally or even nationally, and, possibly, to have your thesis published.
 It is also an excellent opportunity to dive deeper into a topic that interests you and that can help further prepare you for your chosen career.

-The School of LER views globalization as an important aspect of both human resource management and employment relations.
+The school of LER views globalization as an important aspect of both human resource management and employment relations.
 Because it is vital for human resource management and employment relations professionals to have a global perspective, the School supports study abroad at major institutions around the world.

-The Schreyer Ambassador Travel Grant Program provides funding for Schreyer scholars pursuing study, research, internship, or service abroad.
+The Schreyer Ambassador Travel Grant Program provides funding for Schreyer Scholars pursuing study, research, internship, or service abroad.
 Each year Schreyer spends over $250,000 supporting scholars in their international pursuits.
 The School of LER has additional funds that we use to support our students interested in studying abroad and to support their thesis research if needed.

-Honors Classes
+Classes

-The School of LER offers several honors classes and an honors option is available for most classes to incorporate honors elements into a non-honors course to allow the credits to count toward Schreyer Honors College requirements and give the completed course an honors notation on your transcript.
+The School of LER offers several honors classes, and an honors option is available for most classes to incorporate honors elements into a non-honors course to allow the credits to count toward Schreyer Honors College requirements and give the completed course an honors notation on your transcript.
 More information about honors classes and honors options can be found in the Schreyer Honors College Handbook.
 This website also contains information on credit granted for advanced level courses and Honors Independent Study or Research.

-Honors Recognition
+Recognition

 All academic theses done through the Schreyer Honors College are retained in the Penn State Library system.
-Additional recognition is given to Schreyer scholars at graduation where they receive an Honors Medal at a special pre-commencement ceremony.
+Additional recognition is given to Schreyer Scholars at graduation where they receive an Honors Medal at a special pre-commencement ceremony.
 Schreyer Scholars also have an honors notation on both their Penn State diploma and official Penn State transcript.

-Honors Advising
+Academic Advising

 Admission